tvsnarayana/AzureDevTestDeploy/demo/demo250_automated_deployment/readme.md

       * Docker Compose
     * An ACS cluster
       * Until the service enters preview use https://github.com/anhowe/scratch/tree/master/mesos-marathon
-    * A CI/CD container in that cluster (must have run docker login)
+    * A CI/CD machine (can be the jumpbox in the ACS cluster)

 ## Details